Institutional Review Board (IRB) proposals

 - Submit all the interview guides, survey instruments, and recruitment materials you want to use, and provide translations.
 Translations may need to be certified; ask the IRB about that.

 - Describe the consent procedure in full and submit the consent form exactly as you plan on using it.
 Waivers or alterations of consent/assent may require additional materials.
-Once approved, the consent form cannot be changed without an amendment so it's worth putting some work into this (see next section).
+Once approved, the consent form cannot be changed without an amendment so it's worth putting some work into this (see next section and our resource on intake and consent processes).
 You may need to use the IRB-stamped form.

 - Study participants: Describe exclusion/inclusion criteria and justifications.